 Office of Interprofessional and Interdisciplinary Education and Research, School of Graduate Studies Professional Development Center, Veale Institute for Entrepreneurship, Case-Coulter Translational Research Partnership, and the Science and Human Rights Coalition

-The 3MT winner will represent CWRU at the Midwest Association of Graduate Schools 3MT competition April 8, 2022, 10:15AM - 12:30PM held during the 2022 Annual Meeting in Milwaukee, Wisconsin (travel costs will be covered by CWRU).
+The 3MT winner will represent CWRU at the Midwest Association of Graduate Schools (MAGS) 3MT competition on March 31, 2023.
+The MAGS 2023 Annual Meeting is scheduled for March 29-31, in Chicago, IL (travel costs will be covered by CWRU).

 Contact us at firstname.lastname@example.org